 Pupils have access to myON (reading), Times Tables Rock Stars (multiplication facts) and Purple Mash (different curriculum areas).
 Login details can be found in reading records.

-The Year 6 PE days are Wednesday and Friday afternoons.
+The Year 6 PE days are Wednesdays.
 Please come to school wearing your PE kit.

 Here is the PE uniform: